Back to Blog

 Here’s what has changed since 2024:

-- Bar associations are watching.
-At least 14 state bar associations have issued formal guidance on AI use in legal practice.
-Several now require disclosure of AI-assisted work to clients and courts.
+• Bar associations are watching.
+At least 14 state bar associations have issued formal guidance on AI use in legal practice (as of June 2026), and several now require disclosure of AI-assisted work to clients and courts.
 See our breakdown of AI legal ethics and bar association guidelines.

-- Courts are sanctioning.
-The number of sanctions for AI-hallucinated citations tripled between 2024 and 2025.
+• Courts are sanctioning.
+The number of sanctions for AI-hallucinated citations tripled between 2024 and 2025, and 2025–2026 has produced a steady stream of new sanction orders across federal and state courts.
 Judges in every federal circuit have encountered fabricated case law.
-Our deep dive on AI hallucinations in legal work covers every reported case.
+Our deep dive on AI hallucinations in legal work covers the reported cases.

 The bottom line: specialized legal AI tools exist because the stakes in legal work are uniquely high.
 A hallucinated medical summary might be embarrassing.
 A hallucinated case citation can get you sanctioned, disbarred, or sued for malpractice.